 Through the Giraffe Conservation Foundation, your GPS can become a Giraffe Positioning System!
 Day and night, rangers risk their lives fighting poachers and saving wildlife.
 Your handheld GPS in a ranger’s hands documents vital data for long-term monitoring as well as provides exact locations to radio in backup teams when poachers have been spotted.

 Donating is simple.

-Just drop off your handheld GPS (not car units) in the gift shop.
-If you'd like, you can also purchase one for us to send to the rangers.
-To help even more, buy one at Amazon.com through this link and a percentage of your purchase is donated to the Zoo!
+Just drop off your handheld GPS at any ticket box.
+Acceptable models are the vertical hiking-style GPS unit like the one shown here - NOT a horizontal car unit for the dashboard.
+If you'd like, you can also purchase one for us to send to the rangers at Amazon.com through this link and a percentage of your purchase is donated to the Zoo!
 Just search "handheld GPS."
-Units like the Garmin eTrex 10 or eTrex20 or Magellan eXplorist 100 will work well.
+Units like the Garmin eTrex 10 or eTrex20 will work well.
 You can even dropship it to the Zoo!
-If you're shipping, please e-mail our Director of Conservation at firstname.lastname@example.org with your name and adress and the unit purchased so we can send out an in-kind donation receipt for your taxes.
+If you're shipping, please e-mail our Director of Conservation at email@example.com with your name and address and the unit purchased so we can send out an in-kind donation receipt for your taxes.

 If needed for shipping information, the following may be used: Contact: Tim Tetzlaff | Phone 239.262.5409 ext 122 | email: firstname.lastname@example.org